mwanakijiji/rrlfe/docs/tutorial_gen.rst

 Note the first series of steps---normalizing spectra, measuring the EWs of their absorption lines, and packaging the results into large data tables---is virtually the same as for applying a ready-made calibration to a given set of spectra.
 (See `Tutorial: Applying a Calibration`.)
-This tutorial is specifically about generating a calibration, so the choices of directories will be to that end.
+This tutorial is specifically about generating a calibration, so the choices of directory names will be to that end.
+If you are already familiar with how to normalize spectra and measure their EWs, you can probably skip down to the section `Add known meta-data and run MCMC`.

 Normalize a given set of spectra
 ----